 Just ask – you’re the customer, and the customer is always right.

-The beauty of buffets is that there are plenty of choices, including low-carb dishes.
+The beauty of buffets is that there are plenty of choices, including low-carb and keto dishes.
 Don’t eat to get your money’s worth – eat for health and enjoyment instead!

 Set rules before leaving the table

 Before walking past the many tempting offerings, take a moment and re-commit to skipping the biggest offenders.
 Remember GPS – grains, potatoes, and sugar.
 Don’t put these on your plate.

 Use a small plate?

 Consider starting small if you’re trying to lose weight.
 You can always go back for more, if it’s not enough to satisfy you.